 It doesn’t only include plants.

 Though a permaculture garden includes plants, that’s not the only synergy you should be looking to create.
-Wikipedia says this: “The word permaculture originally referred to ‘permanent agriculture,’ but was expanded to stand also for ‘permanent culture,’ as it was understood that social aspects were integral to a truly sustainable system as inspired by Masanobu Fukuoka’s natural farming philosophy.”
+Wikipedia says: “The word permaculture originally referred to ‘permanent agriculture,’ but was expanded to stand also for ‘permanent culture,’ as it was understood that social aspects were integral to a truly sustainable system as inspired by Masanobu Fukuoka’s natural farming philosophy.”

 It’s different than organic gardening.